 Introduces discrete and continuous probability spaces, statistical independence, distributions, discrete and continuous random variables, expectations, moment generating functions, limiting distributions, estimation of parameters, confidence intervals, hypothesis testing with applications, linear regression and correlation and multiple linear regressions.
 Students learn to define probability as a measure of uncertainty and as a set function, apply the algebra of sets and use various counting techniques to determine elementary probabilities.
 The class includes calculation of probabilities, means, variances, and moment-generating functions, and investigates approximation theorems.
 Students also study basic statistical inference theory.
 Prerequisites: MATH150.
 Credits: 3

-The course develops different mathematical techniques and investigates various examples and applications, emphasizing in techniques and applications of derivatives and integration, multiple integrals, limits, continuity, series and polar coordinates.
-Prerequisites: Math 150.
-Credits: 3
+Develops different mathematical techniques and investigates various examples and applications, emphasizing in techniques and applications of derivatives and integration, multiple integrals, limits, continuity, series and polar coordinates.
+Prerequisite: MATH150 Credits: 3

 Develops different fundamental methods of solving first and higher order equations and analyzes essentials of matrix algebra, linear and nonlinear systems, power series solutions and Laplace transforms.Prerequisites: MATH150 Credits:3